rism-digital/rism.info/community/finding-unica-in-rism.en.md

 The [RISM Catalog](https://opac.rism.info/main-menu-/kachelmenu){:blank} clusters library sigla in the facets.
 These are found on the main page of search results, on the left under **Library siglum**.

-If you search for printed editions by library siglum and the results list displays multiple sigla in the facets, that means that other institutions own copies the same editions.
+If you search for printed editions by library siglum and the you see multiple sigla in the facets, that means that other institutions own copies the same editions.
 Here is what the **Library siglum** facet can look like after searching for printed Händel editions in the British Library (GB-Lbl):

 {% include image file="/images/community/finding-unica/rism-catalog-sigla-facets.jpg" %}